PiCommCapp/MBridge/docs/tasks.md

 - [x] Create development guide with platform-specific instructions
 - [x] Update .gitignore for C++/JUCE project
 - [x] Configure VS Code development environment
+- [x] Create project directory structure and initial files

 ## Current Status

 Project is in planning phase.
 Implementation plan has been created and ready for execution.
 Architecture document has been established as the single source of truth for the project structure.
 Core documentation has been set up to track technical decisions and project status.
 Development guide with platform-specific setup instructions has been created.
 VS Code development environment has been configured with appropriate settings, extensions, and build tasks.
+Project directory structure has been created with initial files.

 Last Updated: 2023-07-25